syncfusion-content/asp.netwebforms-docs/aspnet/DocIO/Working-with-Table-of-Contents.md

 Gets or sets a value indicating whether the table is built from TC fields.
 When the TableID property is defined, the table is built only from TC fields with the same identifier.</td></tr>
 </table>

-> Note: DocIO cannot create Outline levels.
+N> DocIO cannot create Outline levels.
 However, by turning on the UseOutlineLevels property, you can create TOC from existing outline levels.